mitachibana/misaka-revolt/README.md

 *Got sick of directly editing the daily.js function each time the Genshin, HSR, and ZZZ banners changed over.
 I created the config-daily.json in order to simplify this routine update process. *

 Basic api fetcher for the ReVoYo server on the platform Stoat.
--Sends a daily message with Genshin, HSR, and ZZZ banner info at a scheduled time via the daily.js.
+a.
+Sends a daily message with Genshin, HSR, and ZZZ banner info at a scheduled time via the daily.js.
 JavaScript is not good at running functions at a specific time, so there is a function that checks the time quite often.
 Once the set time is hit, the daily.js function will execute.

--The bot is also equipped to send a separate timed post to another channel.
+b.
+The bot is also equipped to send a separate timed post to another channel.
 Set the time in the index.js and set the content and channel in miyabi.js.

 SETUP:
 The index.js handles the login as well as the setInterval of the 2 timed post functions.